Guides

 Feed availability

-When we receive a feed request, we'll likely try to see if there's already an RSS feed (or similar one) available.
-If a fully working RSS feed is already available on the web, we'll likely update our systems to redirect to that.
+When we receive a feed request, we'll try to see if there's already an RSS feed (or similar one) available.
+If there is, we'll likely update our systems to redirect any feed attempts to that.
 Redirecting users directly to RSS feeds that website owners have already made available benefits everyone.
 It saves us from having to use our limited resources to do it, it incentivizes website owners to continue offering their own RSS feeds, and encourages users to continue using RSS feeds directly from websites.

-If the feed already exists but is problematic (lacking in content, has invalid or outdated information, etc), we'll create an alternative feed in the meantime.
-But we'll still try reaching out to the website owner to inform them and encourage them to resolve issues with their RSS feed.
-We want to encourage website owners to embrace usage of their RSS feeds across the web—not ignore them.
-If the RSS feed owner resolves all issues with their feeds, we'll begin directing all traffic to their RSS feed.
+If an RSS feed already exists but is problematic (lacking in content, has invalid or outdated information, etc), we'll create an alternative Open RSS feed.
+But we'll still try reaching out to the website owner to inform them of the issue so they can resolve it.
+We want to encourage website owners to resolve issues with their RSS feeds—not ignore them.
+If the owner resolves all issues with their feed, we'll begin directing all traffic to that instead of the Open RSS version.

 Verification